-The certified organisation shall assign lot numbers to each received or shipped raw material or product consignments, as well as processing lots and final product lots, where applicable, linked to the traceability information pertaining to the same.
+CORE: Certified organisations shall assign lot numbers to each received or shipped raw material or product consignment, as well as processing lots and final product lots linked to the traceability information pertaining to the same.
+Lot numbers shall be present in the Chain of Custody document.

-Guidance: Each new production batch of insects harvested must be properly catalogued in a way that can be traced to the raw material used to feed and water that batch.
+Guidance: Each new production batch of harvested insects must be properly catalogued in such a way that it can be traced back to the raw material used to feed and water that batch.
 This information should follow the insects through each of the subsequent steps taken during the production process, including the results of the quality controls to be implemented at each critical point of the system.